Stalpaard/SensoHapt/README.md

 (only important when random_enabled in .xml config file)

 If an output file with the same subject of the same experiment already exists, it will be overwritten.

+This software is based on pugixml library (http://pugixml.org). pugixml is Copyright (C) 2006-2018 Arseny Kapoulkine.
+This software uses GLUT.
+GLUT is Copyright (c) Mark J. Kilgard, 1996.
+This software uses the OpenHaptics 3.5 toolkit for educational purposes ATICombinedDAQFT .NET Class Library is distributed under the [MIT License](https://opensource.org/licenses/mit-license.html)